Yutong1008/weather-master/README.md

       ✅ 2. user can send multiple city names to search service and your response should return different cities' weather /search?cities=chi,ashburn,x2,x3

+      ✅ 5. current project doesn't have any api documents(swagger)

 * Partially done.
 Still working on it...